TixieSalander/TixieSalander/README.md

 **💬 You can ask me**

 - Everything about CSS, I love this shit.
-- Also probably anything about a lot of frontend web developpement, just I'm not a “JavaScript-bro”.
+- Also probably anything about a lot of frontend web development, just I'm not a “JavaScript-bro”.
 Don't get me wrong, I've being doing frontend stuff for more than 10 years know, just I probably don't have an opinion to give you on that last *\~trendy\~* react-jamstack-tailwind-webpack-magical tool).